Double-Booked Surgeons: Study Raises Safety Questions For High-Risk Patients

 When the researchers homed in on these high-risk patients, they found slightly higher mortality rates among the patients who had undergone overlapping surgeries and were older or had underlying medical conditions — 5.8 percent compared with 4.7 percent for patients who had the lead surgeon's full attention.

-The scientists found a similar discrepancy in complication rates — 29.2 percent of high-risk patients experienced post-surgical complications when subject to overlapping surgery, compared to 27 percent of patients whose procedure was done in isolation.
+The scientists found a similar discrepancy in complication rates — 29.2 percent of high-risk patients experienced post-surgical complications when subject to overlapping surgery, compared with 27 percent of patients whose procedure was done in isolation.
 (The "complications" recorded in the study ranged from minor infections at the surgical site to heart attack or stroke.)

 This discrepancy, says Jena, "could occur because a surgeon is separating their mental effort between two cases or [from] literally being [in] two places at once.
 Those kinds of problems would have a measurable effect on high-risk patients."